Restream/reindexer/cpp_src/readme.md

 Reindexer's goal is to provide fast search with complex queries.

 Reindexer is compact, fast and it does not have heavy dependencies. reindexer is up to 5x times faster, than mongodb, and 10x times than elastic search.
-See [benchmaks section](https://github.com/Restream/reindexer-benchmarks) for details.
+See [benchmarks section](https://github.com/Restream/reindexer-benchmarks) for details.

 # Installation